MusaNdebele/Snake/README.md

 ##  How to Play
 - Use the **arrow keys** (↑ ↓ ← →) to move the snake.
 - Eat the **food blocks** to grow longer.
-- Avoid hitting the **walls** or yourself — that ends the game (Although hitting yourself part doesn't work yet)
+- Avoid hitting the **walls** or yourself — that ends the game.
+(Although the hitting yourself part doesn't work yet)
-- I am planning on adding the score feature later and make my restart button function.

 ---